Robert of Ghent: Chancellor

 Robert was Lord Chancellor from spring 1140 to summer 1154, serving King Stephen of England.
-It is not known exactly when Stephen appointed Robert chancellor nor why Stephen choose him for the office.
-The historian Richard Sherman speculated that Stephen appointed Robert as a favour to Walter de Gant, perhaps because of Walter's presence at the Battle of Cowton Moor in 1138.
-Three charters which date from March 1140 to January 1141 and are supposed to be witnessed by Robert all have difficulties with either the dating or whether the signature attributed to Robert is actually Robert, so exact dating of his term of office isn't possible from charter evidence.
+It is not known exactly when Stephen appointed Robert chancellor nor why Stephen chose him for the office.
+Historian Richard Sherman speculated that Stephen appointed Robert as a favour to Walter de Gant, perhaps because of Walter's presence at the Battle of Cowton Moor in 1138.
+Three charters, which date from March 1140 to January 1141 and are supposed to be witnessed by Robert, all have difficulties with either the dating or whether the signature attributed to Robert is actually his, so exact dating of his term of office isn't possible from charter evidence.
 For a brief period in 1141, Stephen's rival Empress Matilda also appointed two chancellors – William de Vere and William fitzGilbert – but they did not interrupt Robert's term of service.
 Robert was with Stephen at Caistor during the middle of 1143, where he was a witness on charters.
-Throughout his approximately 14 years as chancellor, Robert only witnessed 20 charters certainly and perhaps another 13 that are not securely attributed to Robert.
-Stephen's two previous chancellors, Roger le Poer and Philip de Harcourt, had a much higher rate of attesting charters – 62 in 3.5 years for Roger and 12 in 9 months for Philip.
-Even Baldric, Robert's subordinate and holder of the office of keeper of the royal seal, attested 17 charters during Stephen's reign.
+Throughout his approximately 14 years as chancellor, Robert only witnessed 20 charters for certain and perhaps another 13 that are not securely attributed to Robert.
+Stephen's two previous chancellors, Roger le Poer and Philip de Harcourt, had a much higher rate of attesting charters – 62 in three and a half years for Roger and 12 in nine months for Philip.
+Even Baldric, Robert's subordinate and holder of the office of Keeper of the Royal Seal, attested 17 charters during Stephen's reign.
 Various reasons have been put forward for why Robert attested at a lower rate than the earlier chancellors, including indifference to his office, deputising the duties to another clerk, or difficulty in following the itinerant court due to age.
 Robert's last secure appearance as chancellor as a witness to a charter is one dated to the summer of 1154 at Lincoln.

-It is possible that Robert had a falling out with Stephen in the last months of the king's reign – Stephen died in October 1154.
-Stephen besieged Drax Castle in the summer of 1154, which had earlier been given to Robert's nephew Robert.
+It is possible that Robert fell out with Stephen in the last months of the king's reign – Stephen died in October 1154.
+Stephen besieged Drax Castle in the summer of 1154, which had earlier been given to Robert's nephew, Robert.
 The younger Robert may have objected to giving up his castle to the previous owners and the elder Robert may have taken offence at these events.
 This would explain why Robert does not appear on Stephen's charters after the Lincoln charter of 1154, but this theory is just speculation by one of Robert's biographers.
 Robert was replaced as chancellor by Becket shortly after Henry II's coronation on 19 December 1154 and before January 1155.